Frequently Asked Questions

-First, the winery must submit registration, click here to register.
+First, the winery must register with VWDC.
+Please click here to register.

 Every winery entering into an agreement for distribution with any wholesaler must notify ABC of which Virginia cities and/or counties are designated as that wholesaler’s sales territory (Virginia cities are NOT part of surrounding counties, but are independent, municipal corporations).